OctHe/leetcode_unit/README.md

     git clone https://github.com/OctHe/leetcode_unit
     cd leetcode_unit

-To begin with leetcode_unit, please use
+To begin with leetcode_unit, please read the usage with
     ./leetcode_unit --help
+or
+    ./leetcode_unit -h

 ## Add New Problem

 The following content uses the [Problem 1](https://leetcode.com/problems/two-sum/) as an example.